voder-ai/eslint-plugin-traceability/docs/config-presets.md

 ## Strict Preset

 Use the **strict** preset to enforce the same core rules, with potential future enhancements for stricter policies.
+Like the recommended preset, it configures `traceability/valid-annotation-format` as a `warn` to avoid excessive noise from format-only issues.

 ```javascript
 // eslint.config.js